Biloxi language

-Biloxi was a Siouan language, which was once spoken by the Biloxi tribe in present-day Mississippi, Louisiana, and southeastern Texas.
+Biloxi is an extinct Siouan language, formerly spoken by the Native American Biloxi tribe in present-day Mississippi, Louisiana, and southeastern Texas.

 History

 The Biloxi tribe first encountered Europeans in 1699, along the Pascagoula River.
 By the mid-18th century, they had settled in central Louisiana.
-Some were also noted in Texas in the early 19th century.
+Some Biloxi were also noted in Texas in the early 19th century.

-By the early 19th century, their numbers were already dwindling.
+By the early 19th century, their numbers had already begun to dwindle.
 By 1934, the last native speaker, Emma Jackson, was in her eighties.
-Morris Swadesh and Mary Haas spoke with her in 1934 and confirmed that she spoke the language.
+Morris Swadesh and Mary Haas spoke with her in 1934 and confirmed that Jackson knew the language.

 Classification

 Biloxi is an Ohio Valley, or Southeastern, Siouan language.
 It is related to Ofo and Tutelo.

 Phonology

 Multiple possible inventories have been suggested.
 This article follows that of Einaudi (1976).

 Vowels

 Along with contrastive nasalization, Biloxi also has phonemic vowel length.